South West to Eastern Sri Lanka IMMA

 Criterion A – Species or Population Vulnerability

-The Northern Indian Ocean blue whale Balaenoptera musculus indica, occurring within the IMMA, is a currently recognised subspecies of Balaenoptera musculus, and is presently mentioned in the range of population estimates of blue whale species, listed as Endangered in the IUCN Red List of Threatened Species.
+The Northern Indian Ocean blue whale Balaenoptera musculus indica, occurring within the IMMA, is a currently recognised subspecies of Balaenoptera musculus, which is listed as Endangered in the IUCN Red List of Threatened Species.
 Therefore, without additional descriptions of the subspecies status specifically within the Northern Indian Ocean, it is assumed that this subspecies meets IMMA Criterion A on Species or Population Vulnerability.
 In addition the sperm whale Physeter macrocephalus is listed in the IUCN Red List as a Vulnerable species and therefore meeting Criterion A of the IMMA selection criterion.

 Criterion B: Distribution and Abundance